RGB-Tools/RGB-Documentation/state-transitions.md

                        +-------------------------------------------------------------------------------------------------------+
 ```

-With the help of the comprehensive diagram above it's important to point out that any contract operation is composed by some components related to the  **New State** and some components related to the **Old State** being updated:

-The component of the **New state**, which we will be exploring one by one in a dedicated paragraph, are:
+With the help of the comprehensive diagram above it's important to point out that any contract operation is composed by some components related to the  **New State** and some components related to the **Old State** being updated.
+The components of the **New state**, which we will be exploring one by one in a dedicated paragraph, are:

 * **Assignments** in which are defined:
   * Seals